willjrice/Tensorflow-Amoeba-Detection-Classification/README.md

-The following is a set of instructions for a Tensorflow Object Detection program.
+The following is a set of instructions for a Tensorflow Object Detection and Image Classification program.
 This mostly assumes you are using Unix (Windows just means you will have to use different command syntax).
-Code in red indicates it will be variable to your personal computer, and the words are metaphorical instructions for what you actually need.
+Code in bold indicates it will be variable to your personal computer, and the words are metaphorical instructions for what you actually need.

 # Tensorflow Object Detection
 ## CONFIGURING YOUR ENVIRONMENT